gasserma/dwr/templates/basics.md

 Once you have those answers, this site can tell you what your chances are.
 Nothing is magic.
 If you want $80,000 per year for 30 years and have only $1,000,000 saved, you aren't going to get encouraging results.
-But you will get results; they will say something like "5% success."
+But you will get results; they will say something like "5% chance of success."
 So, that isn't great.
 What should you do?
 Save more, want less, or be more pessimistic about your lifespan (which might actually work - negative thoughts can have an effect on longevity).